MarcDiethelm/xtc/README.md

 Use a different terminal in your project folder (do you know `screen`?) and start the server with `node app.js`.

+### PHPStorm / WebStorm Users

+There are some things you can do that will make development so much more easy:

+* You can run Grunt directly in the IDE.
+Any errors during asset parsing will be immediately pointed out to you.
+I you have the Command Line Tools plugin installed, open the Tools menu and select 'Run Command...'.
+Enter `grunt` in the input line.
+Just make sure you have installed Grunt CLI globally with `npm install -g grunt-cli`.
+* You can run/restart Node directly in the IDE.
+If you have the Node.js plugin installed create a Run configuration pointing to app.js.
+There's more than one way do get there.
+If in doubt refer to the documentation of your IDE.
+* Install the Handlebars/Mustache plugin.
+It will give you syntax highlighting for .hbs files.
+Also you can set the comment style to Handlebars comments once you have the plugin.

 ## Manual